There is a very fine line between having a protective lover and a possessive lover …

 12 Major Signs You Have a Possessive Boyfriend / Girlfriend / Partner

 Is your relationship healthy and supportive of your well-being, or unhealthy and destructive to your health and happiness?
-Although it can be hard to admit that you have a possessive boyfriend, girlfriend or partner, it is worth getting real about your relationship for your OWN peace of mind.
+Although it can be hard to admit that you have a possessive boyfriend, girlfriend or partner, it is worth getting real about your relationship for your OWN inner peace of mind.
 After all, you have to live with your decisions for the rest of your life.

 Here are some red flags that you should look out for: